-Notes from the Workshop
+Notes from The Workshop

 007 — A Warrior in the Garden: True Pacifism, the Power of Choice, and the Monster Within

 True pacifism is not weakness—it’s strength under control.
-In this essay, we explore what it really means to choose peace, drawing on martial wisdom, a powerful Japanese proverb, and Jordan Peterson’s provocative insight: "Be a monster—and learn to control it."
+In this essay, I explore what it really means to choose peace, drawing on martial wisdom, a powerful Japanese proverb, and Jordan Peterson’s provocative insight: "Be a monster—and learn to control it."

 “No matter how you may excel in the art of Te, and in your scholastic endeavors, nothing is more important than your behavior and your humanity as observed in daily life.”